nnseva/django-import/README.md

 List of core reflection functions:

-- `direct` - sends data column value directly to the field on the instance create stage, parameters:
+- `direct` - sends data column value directly to the field on the instance *create* stage, parameters:
     - `column` - name of the data column to get a value, field name by defalut
-- `update` - sends data column value to the field on the instance update stage, parameters:
+- `update` - sends data column value to the field on the instance *update* stage.
+This reflection, as a rule, is used to update instance attributes which are not fields really, f.e. properties, or some custom fields.
+Parameters:
     - `column` - name of the data column to get a value, field name by defalut
 - `constant` - sends a constant value to the field on the instance create stage, parameters:
     - `value` - value to be sent, None by default